 Struggling to stick to your budget?

-For those (like myself) who struggle to stick to their monthly budget, you may want to consider using the cash envelope system.
 In the past, I was constantly overspending on clothes, dining out and groceries.
 I started using the cash envelope method to help track and manage my monthly variable expenses.
 It’s been a game-changer and a great tool that’s easy to use.

-Use the cash envelope method for spending categories that tend to bust your budget the most.
 For example, let’s say you budget $400 per month for groceries.
 This means when you receive your first paycheck, you’ll take $200 from your bank account and put the cash in your grocery envelope.
-This $200 will last until you receive your second paycheck.
-Then you’ll take $200 from that paycheck and fill your envelope with cash again.

 Below is more information on how to start using the cash or cashless envelope method.